spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Note" %}

-All the values in the examples above should be replaced with the real ones used in the corresponding environment.
+All the values in the preceding examples must be replaced with the real ones used in the corresponding environment.

 {% endinfo_block %}